 Luckily, all of us on the Broke Backpacker team have thought long and hard about which sandboxes to go play in.
 (Don’t worry I’m retiring the metaphor now).

 Picking a country that’s cheaper to travel in will mean you can travel comfortably for longer periods of time.

-Still, go local and life becomes cheaper.
+Still, go local and life becomes cheaper – and more ethical if you ask me.
 Don’t go for the imported beer and American Spirit tobacco in India – go for Tuborg beer and bidis instead of cigarettes.
 Or better yet, just give up smoking.
 It’s a bullshit habit that grabs you by the throat and says, baby please don’t quit me, we had such good times remember?

 I digress, probably because I’m trying to quit smoking.
 Pro tip: stop smoking cigarettes; start saving money.
 Boom, thank me later ratbags.

 Whether you’re planning to slum it around South Asia for a year or dabble in a cheap trip across Europe, there are some common budget tricks and tips to keep your pockets full of coins.
 Remember, there are 4 major expenses on the road:

 If you can score parts of your expense list for free (like if you have accommodation included with your work) then you can keep your daily budget to a minimum.

 These are my tried and true methods for keeping my 4 major costs on the road down.